mozilla/django-product-details/README.md

 commands.

 ### Configuration

 No configuration should be necessary.
-However, you can add and alter the following settings to your ``settings.py`` file if you disagree with the
+This uses Django's [caching framework][caching] to store the results.
+If left unconfigured, it will use a dummy cache that just stores it in memory.

-defaults:
+If needed, you can add and alter the following settings to your ``settings.py`` file if you disagree with the defaults:

 * ``PROD_DETAILS_URL`` defaults to the JSON directory on the Mozilla SVN server.
 If you have a secondary mirror at hand, or you want this tool to